-15) No withdrawal area - We have seen above that Toscane is not a 'withdrawal area', where an ancient people may hold out when the country is invaded.
+15. No withdrawal area.
+We have seen above that Tuscany is not a 'withdrawal area', where an ancient people may hold out when the country is invaded.
 On the contrary, it is a desirable area which the Indo-European peoples, had they come later, would certainly have occupied.
+(But it went the other way: the Etruscans came long after the Indo-Europeans and settled there/conquered the country.)

-16) Archaeology - Many scholars would like to see archaeological evidence, but I think that it is quite possible that we shall never find archaeological evidence.
-People came slowly, in small groups, with few material objects with them, and these may have been soon lost.
-One might compare the arrival of the Greeks in Greece.
-The archaeological evidence is so difficult that it brought a scholar like Renfrew to assume a quite different period (and way of spread) than most Indo-Europeanists do (who almost generally reject Renfrew's proposal).
-Still, at one time the speakers of the later Greek language did arrive in the country.
-So we must perhaps be content with other indications.
+16. Archaeology.
+Many scholars would like to see archaeological evidence, but I think that it is quite possible that we shall never find any.
+People came slowly, in small groups and brought few material objects with them, which may have been lost relatively quickly.
+One might compare the arrival of the Greeks in Greece for which archaeological evidence is so difficult that it brought a scholar like Renfrew to assume quite a different period (and way of spread) than most Indo-Europeanists do (who almost generally reject Renfrew's proposal).
+Still, at one time the speakers of the